laurentmuller/plugin-twigcs/README.md

   - Select the newly added repository.

-  - Check the the Twigcs category check box.
+  - Check the Twigcs category check box.

   - Follow the wizard instructions.